-The Renault Zoe, which has seen a sale of 350,000+ units since its launch ten years ago, has paved the way for new generation Renault electric crossovers this decade.
-The French manufacturer from the tripartite alliance with Luca de Meo now at the helm is planning a big EV onslaught from next year, with the hopes of significantly expanding its market share in EVs in Europe.
-The company’s second phase of EV offensive will lead to the launch of a bevy of SUVs, including the production Renault Morphoz and a Renault Zandar, as per a report from caradisiac.com.
+The Renault Zoe, which has seen a sale of about 400,000 units since its launch in December 2012, has paved the way for new generation Renault electric crossovers this decade.
+The French manufacturer from the tripartite alliance with Luca de Meo at the helm is planning a big EV onslaught next year, with the hopes of significantly expanding its market share in Europe.

-For its first next-gen EV, scheduled to debut in 2021, Renault plans to leverage the popularity of its Megane nameplate.
-Previewed by the Renault Megane eVision, the CMF-EV platform-based Renault Megane electric SUV will be the Diamond brand’s challenger to the VW ID.3 hatchback and cost EUR 35,000 onwards.
+For its first next-gen EV, scheduled to debut later this year, Renault plans to leverage the popularity of its Megane nameplate.
+Previewed by the Renault Megane eVision, the CMF-EV platform-based Renault Megane E-Tech electric SUV will be the Diamond brand’s challenger to the VW ID.3 hatchback and cost EUR 35,000 onwards.

-In late 2022, Renault plans to launch the production Renault Morphoz that would battle with the likes of VW ID.4 and Nissan Ariya.
-Electric motors with 150-217 hp options are expected, and the estimated driving range is close to 300 miles.
-The production Renault Morphoz should feature Level 3 autonomous driving tech among a variety of other futuristic features making it an archetype of the next-generation SUV.
+Within 2 years, Renault plans to launch the production Renault Morphoz that would battle with the likes of VW ID.4 and Nissan Ariya.
+Electric motors with 150-220 hp options are expected, and the estimated driving range is close to 300 miles.
+The production Renault Morphoz should feature Level 3 autonomous driving tech, among various other futuristic features making it an archetype of the next-generation Renault SUV.

 At the Renault eWays ElectroPop event on 30 June 2021, Luca de Meo, CEO, Renault Group, revealed a new Renault electric SUV teaser.
 It was a picture (featured image) of a model featuring a silhouette similar to the Renault Morphoz, placed above the Megane E-Tech.